 U.S. Court of Appeals for the Armed Forces

-U.S. District Courts for the District of Columbia, the District of Colorado, the Northern District of Illinois, and the District of Maryland
+U.S. District Courts for the District of Columbia, the District of Colorado, and the Northern District of Illinois

 Specialising in International, Appellate and Complex litigation, Constitutional, Human Rights, IP, Media & Regulatory work, defamation, privacy, media, art and cultural property, data protection and freedom of information, intellectual property and international arbitration, Mark Stephens has undertaken some of the highest profile cases in the country and abroad.